edibotopic/edibotopic-website/content/notes/systemism.md

 aspects of the world.
 In recent years, a critique of food and nutritional scientists, which argued that they were guilty of "nutritional reductionism", gained significant traction.
 The critics instead advocated for various kinds of holism.

-The artist is an archetypal holist, experiencing the world and integrating multiple aspects of that experience in their art.
+If the scientist is the archetypal reductionist, then the archetypal holist is the artist, experiencing the world as it is given and integrating multiple aspects of that experience into their art.

-The dichotomy between holism and reductionism may be false.
+The dichotomy between holism and reductionism is usually false.
 A scientist who appreciates the holistic beauty of plants is more likely to become interested in their analysis.
 An artist who is aware of the geometrical patterns in the parts of nature may incorporate them into their artwork.
 While there are